wacncontent/CustomizeTool/output/articles/resource-group-lock-resources.md

 ## Creating a lock in a template

 The example below shows a template that creates a lock on a storage account.
 The storage account on which to apply the lock is provided as a parameter, and that is used in conjunction with the concat() function.
-The result is the resource name appended with ‘Microsoft.Authorization’ and then a name of the lock, in this case **myLock**.
+The result is the resource name appended with <!-- deleted by customization â€˜Microsoft.Authorizationâ€™ --><!-- keep by customization: begin --> ‘Microsoft.Authorization’ <!-- keep by customization: end --> and then a name of the lock, in this case **myLock**.

 The type provided is specific to the resource type.
 For storage, this type is "Microsoft.Storage/storageaccounts/providers/locks".